heaths/vim-msbuild/README.md

 To make help content available when using pathogen, start vim and type `:Helptags`.
 You can then type `:help msbuild` for more information.

+If you prefer to install the scripts directly, you can download the [vimball](http://www.vim.org/scripts/script.php?script_id=4422), open it in vim, and install it like so:

+    vim msbuild.vba
+    :so %
+    :q

 License
 -------